State by state limits on cannabis purchase

 Oklahoma (OK)

-• Medical: Patients can acquire up to 3 ounces of marijuana, 1 ounce of concentrate, 72 ounces of edible products, and cultivate up to 6 mature plants and 6 seedlings.
-Patients under 18 are limited to 1 ounce of concentrate.
+• Medical: Up to 3 ounces of marijuana, 1 ounce of concentrate, 72 ounces of edibles, and cultivation of up to 6 mature plants plus 6 seedlings.
+Under-18 patients limited to 1 ounce of concentrate.

 Oregon (OR)